A higher Mackey functor description of algebras over an $N_{\infty}$-operad: Appendix: Operads in G -categories

-In this appendix, we recall the definitions of the $2$-categories of $\ma{O}$-algebras over an operad $\ma{O}$ in $\catG$.
-The goal is to prove Proposition \ref{thesubOalg}.
+In this appendix, we recall the definitions of the $2$-categories of $\ma{O}$-algebras over an operad $\ma{O}$ in $\Cat^G$.
+The goal is to prove \ref{thesubOalg}, which is used to prove \ref{equi21}.
 We follow \cite[Section $4$]{Rub2} for the definitions and refer the reader to it for more details.